-To sum up, the Upper Cape offers the best places to stay in Cape Cod if you want to be close to the mainland with great access to Martha’s Vineyard.
+To sum up, the Upper Cape is the best place to stay in Cape Cod if you want to be close to the mainland with great access to Martha’s Vineyard.
 For day trips to Martha’s Vineyard the town Falmouth is the optimal location.

-- Stay in Upper Cape for: Cape Cod hotels near the mainland and ferries to Martha’s Vineyard.
+- Pick Upper Cape for: Cape Cod hotels near the mainland and ferries to Martha’s Vineyard.

-Use the booking tool below to find the perfect accommodation for your stay in Cape Cod.
+Use the booking tool below to find the best places to stay in Cape Cod.
 Browse the map for options in various areas, or click on the search button to get all Cape Cod hotels listed.

 Where to stay in Cape Cod FAQ

-Here you find the answers to some frequently asked questions about where to stay in Cape Cod, MA
+Here you find the answers to some frequently asked questions about where to stay in Cape Cod, Massachusetts.

-The Outer Cape is the best area to stay in Cape Cod for both secludedness and liveliness.
-Cape Cod National Seashore offers peacefulness and mile after mile of untouched beaches.
-If you want more liveliness you find that in the Outer Cape as well in Provincetown on the peninsula’s northern tip.
-But the other Cape Cod areas are pretty as well and offer better access to the mainland, Nantucket and Martha’s Vineyard.
+Every area on Cape Cod offers something different.
+The best area to stay in Cape Cod for secludedness is the Outer Cape.
+In the Outer Cape the Cape Cod National Seashore offers peacefulness and mile after mile of untouched beaches.
+However, other Cape Cod areas offer better access to the mainland, Martha’s Vineyard and Nantucket.

 The nicest town in Cape Cod depends on what you’re after.
-Provincetown is a fun and popular town with many great Cape Cod places to stay.
-But the New England peninsula offers many superb Cape Cod towns to stay in and each town offers something different.
+Provincetown is a fun and popular town with many great Cape Cod hotels.
+But all over the pretty New England peninsula you find superb Cape Cod towns with unique characteristics.

-Cape Cod is a great place both for a fun weekend and a longer beach vacation.
-It’s possible to see a lot of the peninsula in just a weekend, but to fully embrace the Cape Cod lifestyle you need more time.
+Cape Cod is a great peninsula both for a fun weekend and a longer beach vacation.
+It’s possible to see a lot of the area in just a weekend, but to fully embrace the Cape Cod lifestyle you need more time.